YoloFTW/Bad-Sorting/README.md

 ## Disclaimer <a name = "Disclaimer"></a>

 These sorting systems utilize highly experimental and down right questionable *"algorithms"*.
 Potential side effects include interdimensional tears, sentient toaster uprisings, and a mild case of the Mondays.
 Use at your own risk.
-We're not responsible for any existential crises caused by questioning the nature of sorting after using bad-sorting.
+We're not responsible for any existential crises caused by questioning the nature of sorting after using Bad-Sorting.

 </br>